JLee21/udacity-cpp-memory-managment/README.md

 ## `Project: Memory Management aka Garbage-Collector`

-The goal of this project is to learn and development memory management in C++ by creating my own Smart Pointer -- in other words, to create a garbage collector.
+The goal of this project is to learn and apply memory management concepts in C++ by creating a custom Smart Pointer -- in other words, to create a garbage collector.

 Starter code for this project is provided by Udacity [here](https://github.com/udacity/CppND-Garbage-Collector)